-The difference between this sentence and the others is that it says different things about the world depending on who utters it.
-For that reason, it seems like our theory of meaning should treat these two sentences differently:
+The difference between this sentence and the others is that it says different things about the world - requires satisfaction of a different condition for its truth - depending on who utters it.
+For that reason, it seems like our semantic theory should treat these two sentences differently:

 I like the snow.
 Jeff Speaks likes the snow.